smfeldman/nanog82hack/README.md

 Note: This was done after the NANOG 82 Hackathon.

 ## Possible next steps
-- Replicate Containerlab environment on my own hardware
+- Replicate Containerlab environment on my own hardware (in progress)
 - GNMI/pygnmi on non-Arista images
 - Juniper and/or Cisco images in containerlab
 - Webhook receiver to push changes on demand